NREL/WETOStack/docs/best_practices.md

 ## Long term sustainability

-The long term sustainability of software is directly related to the level of infrastructure and tooling around the code to characterise its design, behavior and performance.
-This infrastructure is typically automated through services like GitHub, and it is targetted at developers in two different categories:
+The long term sustainability of software is directly related to the level of infrastructure and tooling around the code to characterize its design, behavior and performance.
+This infrastructure is typically automated through services like GitHub, and it is targeted at developers in two different categories:
 - **Maintainers** who will keep the infrastructure running, update dependency versions and API's, and address bugs